 Its twin spire towers provide light inside the building, as well as housing the largest Foucault Pendulum in the world.
 It also contains the largest ballroom in the city and becomes a memorial every September 11th, by lighting up its spires in memory of the lives lost on that day in 2001.

-Stay in Lloyd District/Convention Centre if you want to do a lot of shopping; you want to see the 9/11 memorial; you are attending a basketball or ice hockey game, or another event at either of the arenas; you are visiting the convention centre; you are a fan of iconic architecture.🔍FIND BEST HOTELS IN LLOYD DISTRICT
+Stay in Lloyd District/Convention Centre if you’re a business traveler; you want to do a lot of shopping; you want to see the 9/11 memorial; you are attending a basketball or ice hockey game, or another event at either of the arenas; you are visiting the convention center; you are a fan of iconic architecture.🔍FIND BEST HOTELS IN LLOYD DISTRICT

-9. Central Eastside/Kerns, the best area to stay in Portland for nightlife
+9. Central Eastside/Kerns, where to stay in Portland for nightlife

-Our next destination of the Central Eastside district is located in the Kerns neighbourhood, immediately to the south of Lloyd District.
-Its name derives from its location in the centre of the city, on the east side of the Willamette River.
+Our next destination of the Central Eastside district is located in the Kerns neighborhood, immediately to the south of Lloyd District.
+Its name derives from its location in the center of the city, on the east side of the Willamette River.

 It is one of the oldest parts of the city, first settled by homesteader William Kerns in 1850, just 5 years after the city was settled.
 Through the years, Central Eastside has been primarily an industrial area, with a large number of factories.

-However, over the last decade or so, the neighbourhood has seen a large transformation, becoming much more inviting for tourists and locals alike.
-Many of the factories have been converted into entertainment venues, restaurants, bars and a range of shops.
+However, over the last decade or so, the neighborhood has seen a large transformation, becoming much more inviting for tourists and locals alike.
+Many of the factories have been converted into entertainment venues, restaurants, bars, and a range of shops.

 There are also a number of attractions located in the greater Kerns area surrounding Central Eastside as well.
 For starters, you have the Willamette River itself.
 This is great for anyone who likes to take long walks with stunning views.